Background pattern

 1. What is Misofar 25 and what is it used for

-Misofar 25are vaginal tablets that belong to a group of medicines called prostaglandins.
+Misofar 25 are vaginal tablets that belong to a group of medications called prostaglandins.
 Specifically, it is a synthetic analogue of prostaglandin E1.

-Misofar 25 is a uterotonic agent indicated for cervical ripening and induction of labor at term, especially in cases of immature cervix, provided there are no fetal or maternal contraindications.
+Misofar 25 is a uterotonic agent indicated for cervical ripening and induction of labor at term, especially in cases of immature cervical os, provided that there are no fetal or maternal contraindications.

 2. What you need to know before starting to use Misofar 25

-• If you cannot be given oxytocic drugs or prolonged uterine contractions are considered inappropriate;
+• if you cannot be administered oxytocic drugs or prolonged uterine contractions are considered inappropriate;

 • History of cesarean section or major uterine surgery